Updated: Mar 7

 - Please know slight imperfections may occur due to the handmade process involved.

 - Where resin is used on coasters, trays or cheeseboards, it is FDA Compliant (FDA 21CFR175.300).
-Even though resin is inert once cured, we prefer to suggest people keep the resin decor as decor, and ideally not set food directly on it.
+Even though resin is inert once cured, we prefer to suggest people keep the resin decor, as decor, and ideally not set food directly on it.
+Cutting on resin surfaces is not recommended.

 - For coasters, trays, tables & counters, ArtWorks is resistant up to 266F (130C), and Liquid Diamonds is resistant up to 246F (118C).
 This is similar to a formica or laminate counter top rating.
-Meaning if it's sitting in a space that gets that hot (like a car in hot sun, or a sunroom), it will not become pliable.
+If it's sitting in a space that gets that hot (like a car in hot sun, or a sunroom), it will not become pliable.
 Direct heat contact may be slightly lower.
 A hot pan off the stove will mark the resin.
 Coasters made with both these resins typically can hold a hot cup of coffee/tea without marking.
-Keep in mind occasionally ceramics (tiles or cups) can hold more heat in, and therefore some times the results can vary with ceramics.
+Keep in mind occasionally tile/ceramics (tiles & cups) can hold more heat in, and therefore some times the results can vary with tile & ceramics for marking.

-- ArtWorks Resin is dry to touch in 8-12 hours, and Liquid Diamonds is dry to touch in 24 hours (average), however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance isn't typically reached until up to about 30 days after initial cure.
+- ArtWorks Resin is dry to touch in 8-12 hours, and Liquid Diamonds is dry to touch in 24 hours (average), however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance on most resins isn't typically reached until up to about 30 days after initial cure.

 - For those wanting hard working cutting boards, they typically use a different board for that job so as not to ruin the decorated cheese /charcuterie serving piece.
 Although some may just choose to use the backside of the board if there's no added texture on decorated side.